DuncanMacWeb/acrosticon/acrosticon/notes/diary.md

 Diary
 =====

+## 12 April 2015

+Refactored some acrostic crunching code out from server.js to findwords.js.
+Then tried to add a url param for /acrostics/:acrosticId but hit errors.
+Also had problems saving db state in global variables before apres-POST redirect.
+Next step is probably to do a mini React project using url params, to see if I can get that working - potentially the errors are being introduced by react-transmit.
+ -- Tom

 ## 1 April 2015

 Added a simple 'hapi' POST route for inputting the poem which then runs the find words algorithm.
 For now, it just prints the results to the (server's) console.